shikokuchuo/mirai/README.md

 Use case: isolating code that can potentially fail in a separate process to ensure continued uptime.

-As part of a data science or machine learning pipeline, iterations of model training may periodically fail for stochastic and uncontrollable reasons (e.g. buggy memory management on graphics cards).
+As part of a data science / machine learning pipeline, iterations of model training may periodically fail for stochastic and uncontrollable reasons (e.g. buggy memory management on graphics cards).

-Running each iteration in a ‘mirai’ process isolates this potentially-problematic code such that if it does fail, it does not bring down the entire pipeline.
+Running each iteration in a ‘mirai’ isolates this potentially-problematic code such that even if it does fail, it does not bring down the entire pipeline.

 ``` r